hero image

 Streamline your clinical PCR workflows with QIAcuityDx

-QIAcuityDx is tailored for IVD applications and features an open Utility Mode and dedicated IVD consumables.
+QIAcuityDx is tailored for IVD applications.
 This fully automated system enhances diagnostic precision and operational efficiency by reducing hands-on time and ensuring accurate detection and quantification of important genetic variations.
-LDTs may incorporate QIAcuityDx Utility Mode within their workflow.
+Easily develop your own assay menu* by using QIAcuityDx utility mode and IVD medical device consumables, reagents and software.

 Frequently asked questions